 CTC’s engagement and learning programs annually serve more than 93,000 young people and their communities through Theatre Arts Training, student matinees, Neighborhood Bridges, and early childhood arts education programs.
 ACT One is CTC’s comprehensive platform for access, diversity, and inclusion in our audiences, programs, staff, and board that strives to ensure the theatre is a home for all people, all families, reflective of our community.

-2022 SUMMER CAMPS
+2023 SUMMER CAMPS

 Children's Theatre Company summer camps are open for registration.
 They have different themes every week with a full summer of exploration ahead!
-Camps begin on June 6th with offerings every week for grades K-12.
+Camps begin on June 5th with offerings every week for grades K-12.

-Musical Theatre Camps rehearse dances, scenes, and songs from existing musicals.
+Musical Theatre camps rehearse dances, scenes, and songs from existing musicals.

 Actor’s Labs and Design Labs are half-day camps designed for students interested in intensive training in acting or learning more about design.